Institute for Earth System Preservation: Activities

 IESP organizes thematic-based conferences, workshops, seminars, lectures, and publications.
 IESP's definition of the Earth system is the sum of the planet's physical, chemical, biotic, and societal processes.

 History

 In 2002, the Institute of Advanced Studies on Sustainability (IoS) was founded as a center of excellence in the field of environmental sciences and technology of the European Academy of Sciences and Arts (EASA).
 It is a registered nonprofit organization at the magistrate court of the City of Munich, Germany.

 Following the workshop "The Art of Dealing Wisely with the Planet Earth," IoS established the International Expert Group on the Preservation of the Functionality of the Earth System as part of its activities in 2008.
 The discussions are summarized in the Zugspitze Declaration.
-Since then, IESP has been associated with the Institute of Advanced Study (IAS) of the Technical University Munich (TUM) in Garching.
+Since then, IESP has been associated with the Institute of Advanced Study (IAS) of the Technical University of Munich (TUM) in Garching.

 During the general assembly on October 6, 2015, the IoS changed its name to "Institute for Earth System Preservation", which became the "International Expert Group on Earth System Preservation".